Jesus was a bigot

-Most Christians assume Jesus had affection for anyone who accepted him; that he had a personal interest in each and every individual.
-I think they seriously misunderstand their main man.
-Jesus, as he’s portrayed in the gospels, quite clearly didn’t love gentiles (who he referred to as pagans.)
+Most Christians assume Jesus loved anyone who accepted him; that Jesus had a personal interest in each and every individual.
+Yet they misunderstand their main man.
+Jesus did not love Gentiles (who he referred to as pagans.)
 He told his disciples:

 “Do not turn your steps to pagan territory, and do not enter any Samaritan town.
 Go rather to the lost sheep of Israel” (Matt.
 10:6, NJB.)

-He forbade his fellow Jews to pray like pagans:
+Jesus even told his fellow Jews not to pray like pagans (non Jewish people):

 “And when you pray, do not keep on babbling like pagans, for they think they will be heard because of their many words.
 Do not be like them, for your Father knows what you need before you ask him” (Matt.
 6:7–8, NJB.)

-This passage is worth careful consideration.
 Jesus was drawing an analogy.
-The children in the story, who were the Jews, were to be fed first.
-The dogs were gentiles (when Jews wished to insult someone they often referred to them as dogs,) whom he would rather not help.
-Jesus hesitated before healing the girl, because her mother wasn’t Jewish.
-The simple-minded author was hoping to impress his credulous Jewish readers that the magnanimous Jesus could sometimes be nice to gentiles.
+The children were his fellow Jews, who were to be fed first.
+Gentiles were referred to as dogs, (when Jews wished to insult someone they often referred to them as dogs) whom Jesus would rather not help.
+Jesus hesitated before healing the girl because her mother was not Jewish.
+The woman had to remind Jesus that he should love his neighbour.

-Caesaria was the capital of Judea and Sepphoris the capital of Galilee, yet there’s no record that Jesus ever preached in either, despite their size and importance, I think because they were populated almost entirely by gentiles.
+Caesaria was the capital of Judea and Sepphoris the capital of Galilee, yet there is no record that Jesus ever visited either city, despite their size and importance, possibly because Gentiles populated them.

-He could have taken his mission outside Palestine; Egyptians, Greeks, Africans, and Romans might have benefited from his words of wisdom, yet he didn’t bother with them either, as they too were gentile territories.
+Jesus could have taken his mission outside Palestine.
+Egyptians, Greeks, Africans, and Romans might have been wowed by his words of wisdom, yet he did not bother with them either, as they too were in Gentile territories.

-His image as a peace loving benevolent humanitarian preacher is a fiction, written by propagandists decades after his death.
+Yeshua, the real historical character, if he ever existed, grew up uneducated in the violent xenophobic backwater that was first century Galilee.
+He was executed by the Romans because he was a militant sectarian zealot.
+It is obvious that his image as a peace loving, benevolent, humanitarian preacher is a fiction, written by propagandists decades after his death.
 They were intent on creating an image of him that was the opposite of who he really was.